 - 56. The consent requirements of the HT Act are not retrospective.
 This means that legally it is not necessary to seek consent under the HT Act to store or use an 'existing holding' for a scheduled purpose.
 An existing holding is material from the living or deceased that was already held at the time the HT Act came into force on 1 September 2006. - 57.
 Although there is no statutory requirement for consent for storage or use of tissue that is an existing holding, it does not mean that all such human tissue can be used freely and without regard to issues of consent or other ethical considerations.
-If practical, the consent of the participant should be sought and the views of the deceased person or of their relatives1 (if known) must be respected. - 58.
-Ethical approval may be required for research involving existing holdings and, as for any case where ethical review is being considered, reference should be made to the guidance produced by the HRA. - 59.
-Although existing holdings are exempt from the consent provisions in the HT Act, the HTA's licensing requirements may still apply where material is being stored or used for a scheduled purpose. - 60.
-It should be noted that consent is normally required to use identifiable patient data in research.
-In cases where researchers do not have consent to use identifiable patient data for research, they should refer to the HRA.
-Obtaining consent may be preferable to developing complex systems for keeping samples unlinked.
+If practical, the consent of the participant should be sought and the views of the deceased person or of their relatives (if known) must be respected.

-&lt;sup>1 Throughout the Codes, the term 'relatives' should be taken to include a spouse or partner and, in cases where there are no relatives, close friends of the deceased person.
+Throughout the Codes, the term 'relatives' should be taken to include a spouse or partner and, in cases where there are no relatives, close friends of the deceased person.
 Decisions regarding consent should be made according to the hierarchy of qualifying relationships as set out in the HT Act.